eudoxia0/eudoxia0.github.io/article/_posts/2025-06-12-notes-on-managing-adhd.md

 **Groceries** is self-explanatory.

 **Ideas** is the where every half-formed goal, intention, project idea etc. goes.
-"Go deeper into metta" and "learn how to use the slide rule" and "go penguin watching in Manly" and "write a journalling app" and "learn PLT redex".
+"Go deeper into metta" and "learn how to use the slide rule" and "go penguin watching in Manly" and "write a journalling app" and "learn [PLT Redex][plt]".
 I put these things here so that they don't live in my brain.
 And occasionally I go through the list and promote something into an actual, active project.

 **Blog** is like the ideas list specifically ideas for blog posts.